tip-org/tools-paper/paper.md

 * QuickSpec, a theory exploration tool.
 This discovers new conjectures about a TIP theory by testing it, which may be useful lemmas for inductive proofs.

+XXX integrate this:

+* Convert TIP to and from other formats such as SMT-LIB and Isabelle/HOL.
+* Remove features from a problem that a prover does not support, such as higher-order functions or polymorphism.
+* Model check a problem, to falsify conjectures in it.
+* Use theory exploration to invent new conjectures about an inductive theory.

 TIP improves the ecosystem of inductive provers in two ways:

 * _Interoperability between provers_.